 - Develop talent naturally through our range of curricular and co-curricular opportunities

 Our Music Scholars are the backbone of our department, they support a wide range of rehearsals and activities and we regularly celebrate their talents in concerts and the local press.
-We audition Year 6 pupils, following their success in the entrance examination, in January each year and we expect a minimum of Grade 3 standard on their first instrument.
+We audition Year 6 pupils, following their success in the entrance examination, and we expect a minimum of Grade 3 standard on their first instrument.
 Second study instruments will be heard, but are not compulsory; ear tests, grade-appropriate sight-reading and a short interview conclude the process.
 Sixth Form Music Scholarships are also available.
-For all enquiries about scholarships, please contact the Director of Music firstname.lastname@example.org

 Over the years, many Bablake pupils have gone on to music college or to university to read music.
-After that, some have gone onto postgraduate study or become professional musicians; click here to read about some of our musical alumni.
+After that, some have gone onto postgraduate study or become professional musicians.

 The life-blood of any Music Department is its range of co-curricular activities.
-Please click here for a timetable of our exciting weekly programme.
+The department runs the following co-curricular activities:

 - Two major concerts in November and March with performances from the orchestra, junior choir, chamber choir, swing band, wind band, flute choir, string and brass ensembles.